Glass vs Aluminum Railings in BC (2026 Comparison): Durability, Views & Best Uses

 - Specialized tools: Glass drills, spigot torque wrenches, and laser levels are required for frameless systems

-- Liability: If you crack a panel during install, you’re out $600-$1,200.
+- Liability: If you crack a panel during install, that’s an expensive mistake.
 Pros carry insurance for this.

 Typical installation timeline: 2-4 days for a 40-foot deck (post installation, glass panel fitting, final adjustments).